nao-sec/ektotal/README.md

   - Automatically analyzes 4 types of exploit kits, de-obfuscates the exploit codes, and decrypts the malware
 - User-friendly Web-UI
   - You can know the result at a glance
+- Lazy Gate Estimation
+  - Estimate where the redirect was from EK.
+This feature makes it very easy to reproduce traffic

 ## Requirements
 - PHP 7